coder/coder/docs/install.md

 1. Download the latest `coder_helm` package from [GitHub releases](https://github.com/coder/coder/releases).

 1. Create a `values.yaml` with the configuration settings you'd like for your deployment.
+For example:

     ```yaml
     coder: